BoevaLab/CanSig/_sources/index.rst.txt

 Running the analysis
 ^^^^^^^^^^^^^^^^^^^^

 .. note:: If you are familiar with Python, you may prefer running the analysis in a custom manner.
-See the :ref:`pipeline-advanced`.
+See the :ref:`pipeline-advanced` and :ref:`Cansig for python coders <coders>`.

 We will run the analysis pipeline with a single command: